 Further, from time to time, typically on an annual basis, payment rates are updated and revised by third-party payors.
 Such updates could impact the demand for our product candidates, to the extent that patients who are prescribed our product candidates, if approved, are not separately reimbursed for the cost of the product candidates.
 An example of payment updates is the Medicare program updates to physician payments, which is done on an annual basis.
 In the past, when the application of the formula resulted in lower payment, Congress has passed interim legislation to prevent the reductions.
 The Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula and also referred to as the Sustainable Growth Rate, for certain payment and established a quality payment incentive program, also referred to as the Quality Payment Program.
 This program provides clinicians with two ways to participate, including through the Advanced Alternative Payment Models, or APMs and the Merit-based Incentive Payment System, or MIPS.
-In November 2019, CMS issued a final rule finalizing the changes to the Quality Payment Program.
-At this time, it is unclear how the introduction of the Ouality Payment Program will impact overall physician reimbursement under the Medicare program.
+Under both APMs and MIPS, performance data collected each performance year will affect Medicare payments in later years, including potentially reducing payments.
 Any resulting decrease in payment under the merit-based reimbursement system may adversely affect our revenue and results of operations.
 In addition, the Medicare physician fee schedule has been adapted by some private payors into their plan-specific physician payment schedule.
+Coverage policies and thirdparty payor reimbursement rates may change at any time.
+Therefore, even if favorable coverage and reimbursement status is attained for YCANTH (VP-102) for the treatment of molluscum contagiosum or other products for which we receive marketing approval, less favorable coverage policies and reimbursement rates may be implemented in the future.
 We cannot predict how pending and future healthcare legislation will impact our business, and any changes in coverage and reimbursement that further restricts coverage of our product candidates or lowers reimbursement for procedures using our products could harm our business.